 The Discover New York study tour

-Dr. Jim Watson, Professor of Design, has conducted 11 study tours to New York City since 1981 with over 140 students participating, in groups ranging from 6 to 20.
+Dr. Jim Watson, Professor of Design, conducted 11 study tours to New York City from 1981 to 2008 with over 140 students participating, in groups ranging from 6 to 20.
 The study tour included famous design firms, showrooms, unique stores, historical neighborhoods, outstanding museums and galleries, and superb live entertainment.

 Designers/design firms visited

 Icon Nicholson new media design

 Cooper-Hewitt National Design Museum: The Smithsonian Institution's museum dedicated to design